JOB OPPORTUNITIES AT MWS

 TO APPLY

-Interested applicants are required to fill out our Employment Application form above and are welcome to send a letter of introduction, resume, college transcripts, Waldorf certifications, and three references to the Recruiting Committee at Mālamalama Waldorf School.
+Interested applicants are required to fill out our Employment Application form above and are welcome to send a letter of introduction, resume, college transcripts, Waldorf certifications, and three references to our administrative team at info@hawaiiwaldorf.org.

 Mālamalama Waldorf School is an Equal Opportunity Employer committed to creating a welcoming, inclusive, and supportive environment that values diversity and promotes equity and inclusion.
 We do not discriminate on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, gender identity, or any other legally protected characteristic, and we actively seek to recruit, hire, and retain a diverse workforce that reflects the communities we serve.
 We provide ongoing training and professional development opportunities to promote diversity and support the contributions of all employees.
 We encourage individuals from all backgrounds to apply for employment opportunities at Mālamalama Waldorf School.